Subscribe Now - For Free!!

 1. Make Training Your Yorkie Puppy Fun

 Make sure that you are in a positive and enthusiastic mood when you begin training sessions.
 If you are tired, stressed or unhappy this will be communicated to any dog, but in particular to Yorkie puppies that are very sensitive to tone of voice.
-Take time to praise the Yorkie puppy when he or she does something correctly, even if it is just a small command and correct response.
+Take time to praise your puppy when he or she does something correctly, even if it is just a small command and correct response.

-Most Yorkie puppies enjoy learning, being praised, and spending time with their owners.
+Most puppies enjoy learning, being praised, and spending time with their owners.
 They will look forward to these training times if they are done in a positive atmosphere where the puppy feels successful.

 2. Make Training Natural

 Remember that Yorkie puppies are not full grown, nor do they have complete control of their body functions.
-Take the puppy outside multiple times per day, and positively reward the puppy when it urinates or defecates outside.
+Take the puppy outside multiple times per day, and positively reward it when it urinates or defecates outside.
 This process can also work when the puppy sits on its own or comes to you.
 Catch them being good and reward swiftly.

-Often the best options for training Yorkie puppies come throughout the day and in regular interactions.
+Often the best options for training puppies come throughout the day and in regular interactions.
 Watch what the puppy does naturally and start using a word command paired with the puppy's daily behavior.
-For example, when they are going into the crate for a nap, simply say "Crate, Princess" and soon the puppy will associate the word crate with their area.
+For example, when they are going into the crate for a nap, simply say "Crate, Princess" and soon the puppy will associate the word crate with its area.

 3. Keep Training Consistent

-This is one of the most critical tips for Yorkie puppies.
+This is one of the most critical tips for puppies.
 It is very hard for the puppy to understand expectations if they change from day to day or between people in the house.
 Make sure that everyone is using the same commands with the puppy.
 For example if one person is using sit and another is using down to get the puppy to sit on its bottom, the puppy will be confused.

 This gets even more confusing if, when the puppy jumps up, he is told to get down.
-Keep commands simple and consistent for Yorkie puppies of all ages.
+Keep commands simple and consistent for puppies of all ages.

 Talk to other family members about the commands and expectations for the puppy.
-Taking Yorkie puppies to a puppy obedience class is highly recommended as this will provide both socialization as well as consistency in both training language as well as cues and how the family members are working with the puppy.
+Taking it to a puppy obedience class is highly recommended as this will provide both socialization as well as consistency in both training language as well as cues and how the family members are working with the puppy.

 I will be back with some more tips soon.